 What it is: Geardrive assemblies from Chris Alston’s Chassisworks

 Why you care: Yes, these are a really impressive way to mount a (or a pair of) supercharger(s), but they have a practical purpose, too.
 A geardrive system can be more reliable and place less of a load on the crank and supercharger bearings than a beltdrive.
 Getting rid of the belt also eliminates the worry of tossing one at the track and losing your boost during a run.
 We’ve seen that happen a lot lately as people are cranking up the boost.
-Chassisworks has systems for Windsor Fords as well as small-block, big-block, and LS Chevys that will house most Vortech and ProCharger superchargers.
+Chassisworks has systems for Ford Windsor as well as small block, big block, and LS Chevys that will house most Vortech and ProCharger superchargers.

 How much: Call Chris to find out.